-If you’re a beginner on LinkedIn, or even well versed on the platform, these are posts that can help you use LinkedIn more effectively.
+If you’re a beginner on LinkedIn, or even well versed on the platform, these are posts I’ve written which can help you use LinkedIn more effectively.
 As LinkedIn makes changes to its platform, I will update these posts to provide you with relevant advice.

 Part 1 of this series.
 Creating a profile that brands you is the first step in your LinkedIn campaign.
 It must include a photo, value added Summary, accomplishment-based Experience section, and other sections that can add to your brand.